metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Required:

-- `module_loader` (Attributes) ModuleLoader allows overriding some properties of the container that loads the kernel module on the node.Name and image are ignored and are set automatically by the KMM Operator. (see [below for nested schema](#nestedatt--spec--module_loader))
+- `module_loader` (Attributes) ModuleLoader allows overriding some properties of the container that loads the kernel module on the node.
+Name and image are ignored and are set automatically by the KMM Operator. (see [below for nested schema](#nestedatt--spec--module_loader))
 - `selector` (Map of String) Selector describes on which nodes the Module should be loaded and optionally built.

 Optional:

-- `device_plugin` (Attributes) DevicePlugin allows overriding some properties of the container that deploys the device plugin on the node.Name is ignored and is set automatically by the KMM Operator. (see [below for nested schema](#nestedatt--spec--device_plugin))
+- `device_plugin` (Attributes) DevicePlugin allows overriding some properties of the container that deploys the device plugin on the node.
+Name is ignored and is set automatically by the KMM Operator. (see [below for nested schema](#nestedatt--spec--device_plugin))
-- `image_repo_secret` (Attributes) ImageRepoSecret is an optional secret that is used to pull both the module loader and the device plugin, andto push the resulting image from the module loader build, if enabled. (see [below for nested schema](#nestedatt--spec--image_repo_secret))
+- `image_repo_secret` (Attributes) ImageRepoSecret is an optional secret that is used to pull both the module loader and the device plugin, and to push the resulting image from the module loader build, if enabled. (see [below for nested schema](#nestedatt--spec--image_repo_secret))

 <a id="nestedatt--spec--module_loader"></a>
 ### Nested Schema for `spec.module_loader`